linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/PART 3 COMPENDIUM OF 48 CASE STUDIES.md

 - Regulation X was a set of loan-to-value and maturity caps on residential real estate loans that became more restrictive as loan size grew.
 The Fed set the target of reducing housing production in 1951 by one-third of the 1950 levels.

-- In response to President Truman's requests, in 1950, the Federal Housing Administration (FHA) and Veterans Administration (VA) raised the down payment requirement by 5 percent, decreased the maximum FHA loan on single-family homes from  $16,000 down to$ 14,000, and instituted a maximum maturity of 25 years.
+- In response to President Truman's requests, in 1950, the Federal Housing Administration (FHA) and Veterans Administration (VA) raised the down payment requirement by 5 percent, decreased the maximum FHA loan on single-family homes from  \$16,000 down to\$ 14,000, and instituted a maximum maturity of 25 years.
 These were the FHA's and VA's first restrictive actions in their nearly 20 years of existence.[19]
 - Responding to a recession beginning in mid-1953 and political pressures, these measures were removed.
 - In August 1954, Congress reversed the FHA's and VA's actions—reducing maximum down payment requirements on FHA loans and raised the maximum FHA loan.
 - By late-1954, the housing market looked increasingly frothy.
 However, the Fed did not want to tighten, because the economy was just recovering from a recession.
 Therefore the government pursued a number of macroprudential policies instead[20] (listed below):